CraigChaus/Sketchy-Mine-/docs/game-design.md

 #### Gameplay

 In a guessing team, as soon as the sketching phase commences, the team will have to reach consensus on what word is being sketched within a certain timeframe.
-The exact range of time can be changed by the Moderator.
 This guessed word must be agreed on by the majority of the teams members in order to be made as the teams final guess.

 In order to arrive on a team guess, players in the team must first individually guess a word.
-This can be done either by initially writing the guess in the dedicated UI element, or by clicking an existing guess the team has made--effectively changing the players guess.
+This can be done either by initially writing the guess in the dedicated UI element, or by clicking an existing guess the team has made thus effectively changing the players guess.

 All players in the team can see what their teams internal guesses are so far, together with how many people have "voted" for each guess.
 Players can also see what their teams final guess will be at any moment, and the amount of players still needed to reach consensus on the guess.